8 Religious Charities Helping With Back-To-Back Hurricane Recovery Efforts

 Known for their red buckets at Christmastime, the Salvation Army is not just an international charity but a religious movement within the Protestant church.
 The U.S. officers are headquartered in Alexandria, Virginia, and aligned with the Wesleyan-Holiness movement.
 The organization claims a worldwide membership of over 1.7 million adherents, known collectively as Salvationists.

-While they are helping Helene victims across the region, the group also has its sights on Milton and the impact of that storm in Florida.
+While it’s helping Helene victims across the region, the group also has its sights on Milton and the impact of that storm in Florida.

 The Salvation Army said on its website that base camps have been set up in Lakeland, about 40 minutes east of Tampa.
 The staging of base camp assets at that location, the group said, will “allow teams to assess the situation and prepare for any potential damage.
 The teams will also monitor the situation to ensure that Milton does not pose a threat to Tampa.”